 The peanut industry in the Virginia-Carolina peanut production region is a multimillion dollar business that includes farmers, shellers, and processors and is famous for production of large “Virginia-type” cocktail peanuts.
-Recent releases from this program include “Bailey”, “Sugg”, and “Titan” peanuts.
+Recent releases from this program include 'Sullivan', 'Emery', 'Wynne', 'Bailey II' and 'Walton' peanuts.

 Although production losses resulting from catastrophic or severe droughts are well-documented, less is known about significant losses due to short-term drought during “good rainy” years.
 My research determined that due to uneven rainfall distribution and summer heat, water is still a significant factor limiting yield in “good rainy” years in Virginia.
 This coupled with documented long-term temperature increase (2˚C over the past 70 years) and future projections (5˚C increase by 2080) show the need for more research to maintain agriculture profitable and environment sustainable in the Commonwealth.
-My research in this area include selection of drought and heat tolerant varieties and crops in terms of improved photosynthesis, quantum efficiency, growth and development, and development of new eco-physiological methods for improved variety selection, i.e., remotely sensed infra-red temperature.
+My research in this area includes selection of drought and heat tolerant varieties and crops in terms of improved photosynthesis, quantum efficiency, growth and development, and development of fast and accurate high-throughput phenotyping tools for improved variety selection.

 - “Peanut Variety and Quality Evaluation” – this project is a USDA/CSREES project funded by a multi-state consortium including the North Carolina Agricultural Research Service, North Carolina State University, Virginia Agricultural Experiment Station, and Virginia-Carolina Peanut Association (shellers and processors) and it is aimed at development of virginia-type peanut cultivars for Virginia and Carolinas.